It was a wet start to the day on a walk where I would once again be ticking off another (fairly short) section of the Thames Path.

 |

-From here we must cross the road, and then we hop over a minor road to follow the Wey round a bend, before crossing over, as we begin the run down into Byfleet.
+From here we must cross the road, and then hop over a minor road, before crossing over the river - as we begin the run down into Byfleet.

-From here we pass under the railway and then arrive at the fairly busy Mill Pond on the edge of Addlestone - complete with renovated mills (now apartments it seems).
-Originally this was an iron working mill driver by a waterwheel, and the large reservoir was installed to ensure continuous operation.
+Originally this was an iron working mill driven by a waterwheel, and the large reservoir was installed to ensure continuous operation.
 Later the mill moved onto flour production and silk weaving.

-The mill continued operation all the way from its construction in the 1780s through to 1969, and as a flour mill much of the grain would have been arriving from London Docks, following a similar route to us today.
+And the mill here continued operation all the way up to 1969 (having been built in the 1780s), and as a flour mill, much of the grain would have been arriving from London Docks - following a similar route to us today.

 |